Paulo Henrique Pinheiro Longo

-This profile was prepared when Paulo Henrique Pinheiro Longo was elected to the Ashoka Fellowship in 1991.
+This description of Paulo Henrique Pinheiro Longo's work was prepared when Paulo Henrique Pinheiro Longo was elected to the Ashoka Fellowship in 1991.

 The New Idea